applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/pairwise-alignment.md

 >>> plt.xlabel('Sequence Length')
 >>> plt.ylabel('Runtime (s)')
 ```

+**PICK UP HERE**

+These are pretty long sequences that we're working with here, and the runtime is still pretty reasonable (only a few seconds for DNA sequences with 80,000 bases), so that suggests that the alignment algorithms we worked with here should scale ok for aligning pairs of sequences.
+However, we're often interested in doing more than just pairwise alignment.
+For example, we may want to align many sequences to each other (which we'll explore in the Multiple Sequence Alignment chapter), or we may want to perform many pairwise alignments (which we'll explore in the Database Searching chapter).
+For these applications, the shape of this

 **One good question is whether developing a version of this algorithm which can run in parallel would be an effective way to make it scale to larger data sets.** In the next cell, we look and how the plot would change if we could run the alignment process over four processors.
 This would effectively make each alignment run four times as fast (so each runtime would be divided by four) but it doesn't solve our scalability problem.